Techniques for planning, shooting, editing & PLAYING vertical video

 Do you have any experiences or other techniques to share?
 Please email us a photo and description and if we think it can help others we'll include add it to the page!

-ⓘ A little word of caution: always take great care when mounting cameras in ways that the manufacturers didn't intend, as their centre of gravity will shift, potentially making it unbalanced, and placing unexpected strains on the bottom of the device.
+ⓘ A little word of caution: always take care when mounting cameras in ways that the manufacturers didn't intend, as their centre of gravity will shift, potentially making it unbalanced, and perhaps placing unexpected strains on the device.

 Vertical video framing initially takes a bit of thought; obviously not every subject is suited to this format.
-Humans can be ... but only till they start to move quickly: thanks to gravity we usually move horizontally, and horizontal movement is not vertical's strong suit.
+Humans can be ... but only till they start to move quickly: thanks to gravity most action usually takes place horizontally, and horizontal movement is not vertical's strong suit.
 Pans or rapid action moving across the frame can be discombobulating for an audience due to the reduced field of view.

 On the other hand, low and tall angles take on renewed power in the vertical format.